 Women who join the Afghan police face enormous danger and challenges, both inside and outside the police force.
 They face opposition, violence and even death from their own families and communities who do not view policing as a respectable job for women.

-Policewomen suffer sexual harassment and assault from colleagues and superiors, with requests for sexual favors in return for promotion reported in some provinces.
+Policewomen suffer sexual harassment and assault from colleagues and superiors, with requests for sexual favours in return for promotion reported in some provinces.
 They have few career prospects or opportunities to work with victims of crime and sexual abuse – areas where they could make the most impact in their communities.

 The report also found that policewomen often lack basic items such as uniforms and the proper equipment to perform their jobs.